sarahlamraoui4-gif/credit-risk-analysis-R/README.md

 ### Key finding
-High liquidity reduces average default amount by €256 vs €543 in naïve OLS — a 53% reduction in estimated effect after controlling for confounders.
+High liquidity reduces average default amount by €256 vs €543 in naïve OLS, a 53% reduction in estimated effect after controlling for confounders.

-### Files
-- `credit_risk_analysis.R` — main script
-- `report.pdf` — full methodology and results